morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: This is a single-state adapter.
 The Windows driver is supplied on a small flash drive.
 Note: This adapter uses the mt7921aun chipset.
+Note: This adapter does not use the standard Mediatek device ID (VID/PID) for the mt7921au chipset.
+See below.
 ```

 Amazon - $100 USD [NETGEAR Nighthawk WiFi 6E USB 3.0 Adapter (A8000) | AXE3000 Tri-Band Wireless](https://www.amazon.com/gp/product/B0B94R78N7)